John Buchanan (horticulturalist)

-Family Background
+Family background

 John Buchanan was born in Muthill, Perthshire on 15 May 1855.
 His father, John Buchanan, was a skilled worker at Drummond Castle who married Helen (née Gilbert) in 1844; they had six known children: Duncan (b.
 1851), Mary (b.
 1853), John (b.
 1855), David (b.
 1858), Christina (b.
 1860) and Robert (b.
 1862).
 John Buchanan was married in 1893 and died at Chinde in Mozambique on his way from the British Central Africa protectorate to Scotland in March 1896.
 Two of his brothers died at Blantyre in the protectorate, David in 1892 and Robert in 1896, a few months after John's death.
-His son, John Cecil Rankin (later Sir John) Buchanan (1896–1976) was a doctor who worked in the colonial medical services of Tanganyika, Somaliland and Aden between 1925 and 1940 and, after war service with the Royal Army Medical Corps in East Africa and the South Pacific, joined the Colonial Office Medical Service becoming its Chief Medical Officer in 1960.
+His son, John Buchanan (1896–1976) was a doctor who worked in the colonial medical services of Tanganyika, Somaliland and Aden between 1925 and 1940 and, after war service with the Royal Army Medical Corps in East Africa and the South Pacific, joined the Colonial Office Medical Service becoming its Chief Medical Officer in 1960.

-Missionary Activities
+Missionary activities

-John had been apprenticed as a gardener at Drummond Castle as a youth, and in 1876 traveled to Blantyre in what is now Malawi to work as a horticulturist and gardener.
+Buchanan had been apprenticed as a gardener at Drummond Castle as a youth, and in 1876 traveled to Blantyre in what is now Malawi to work as a horticulturist and gardener.
 He was one of the original party under the leadership of Henry Henderson that founded the Church of Scotland Blantyre Mission.
 This mission was founded 15 years before a British protectorate was declared over the whole country.